elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-can-the-concept-of-cytokines-be-related-to-mathematical-transformations.md

 url: /learn/mathematics/questions/how-can-the-concept-of-cytokines-be-related-to-mathematical-transformations
 score: -1.0
 related_article1:
-    id: 164930
+    id: 164928
-    title: What are the fundamental geometric principles that apply to transformations?
+    title: >-
+        What are cytokines and what role do they play in biological systems?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-fundamental-geometric-principles-that-apply-to-transformations
+    url: /learn/mathematics/questions/what-are-cytokines-and-what-role-do-they-play-in-biological-systems
 related_article2:
-    id: 164923
+    id: 164928
-    title: How do you maintain proportions when adjusting the dimensions of a rectangle?
+    title: >-
+        What are cytokines and what role do they play in biological systems?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-maintain-proportions-when-adjusting-the-dimensions-of-a-rectangle
+    url: /learn/mathematics/questions/what-are-cytokines-and-what-role-do-they-play-in-biological-systems
 related_article3:
-    id: 164923
+    id: 164928
-    title: How do you maintain proportions when adjusting the dimensions of a rectangle?
+    title: >-
+        What are cytokines and what role do they play in biological systems?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-maintain-proportions-when-adjusting-the-dimensions-of-a-rectangle
+    url: /learn/mathematics/questions/what-are-cytokines-and-what-role-do-they-play-in-biological-systems
 related_article4:
-    id: 164930
+    id: 164920
+    title: >-
-    title: What are the fundamental geometric principles that apply to transformations?
+        What are the defining characteristics of a rectangle?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-fundamental-geometric-principles-that-apply-to-transformations
+    url: /learn/mathematics/questions/what-are-the-defining-characteristics-of-a-rectangle
 related_article5:
-    id: 164930
+    id: 164923
-    title: What are the fundamental geometric principles that apply to transformations?
+    title: >-
+        How do you maintain proportions when adjusting the dimensions of a rectangle?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-fundamental-geometric-principles-that-apply-to-transformations
+    url: /learn/mathematics/questions/how-do-you-maintain-proportions-when-adjusting-the-dimensions-of-a-rectangle
 ---

 &nbsp;